ayaraii/creative-computing-community-/README.md

 **FIRST DRAFT**
 ![image](https://user-images.githubusercontent.com/93553075/140459374-961b0da3-0e92-40fb-9b34-88ae2634f426.png)
+My first idea was to create a series of numbers that would form the lebanase flag.
+Some of the numbers would be a link that would give you access to news about lebanon.
+Each number/series of numbers is equivalent to a number of victims, cases, percentages that relate to the crisis in lebanon.
+For example, the number 55 is the poverty rate in Lebanon today.
+I chose to use numbers because if a person sees a number they would be curious to find out what it means how it relates to Lebanon.
+Its a more interesting and creative way of presenting the news.

 My goal was to help raise awarness, knowledge discovery and introducing computing to make our lives easier.